top of page

 A thin, round-cornered border surrounds the player's image, and brightly colored banners above to the left and below to the right proclaim his city and team name respectively.
 The position appears in a simple black font in the upper right, and the player's name in a similar font in the lower left.

-Backs are printed in green and black against gray (which makes for easy readability) and a small cartoon is set off to the right depicting some factoid about the player.
+Backs are printed in green and black against gray, and a small cartoon is set off to the right depicting some factoid about the player.

 topps1974-652B--cac76ed53fb909d252080139f2eaa31db81009fd.jpg